jeffqchen/DC2VGA/README.md

 #### Proper Sync Combining

-However, if you are stuck with a display that absolutely require proper sync combining, you may look into Extron's RGB 19X line of product.
+However, if you are stuck with a rare display that absolutely requires proper sync combining, you may look into Extron's RGB 19X line of product.

 They feature proper sync combining with serration.
 This will fix the CSync issue IF your device refuse to work with the rough method.
 At this moment, it's only listed for around $30 on eBay.
 It's a very good value in my personal opinion, as this device can work with a various range of VGA devices and resolutions.